carlosloureda/FEND-Natural-Language-Processing/QUICK_NOTES.md

 As I want to use font-awesome to add some emojis I have to add it now as a development dependcy and import it on the index.js file: https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-free

 For adding progress bar: https://css-tricks.com/html5-progress-element/

+# All together

+Here comes the heavy lifting.
+Now the frontend will query the backend for some responses.
+Let's go!